Sir George Grey, 1st Baronet: Naval career

 Grey joined the Royal Navy at the age of 14, serving in the West Indies and home waters from 1781.
-He was on HMS Resolution under Captain Lord Robert Manners in Rodney's action of the Battle of the Saintes against the French on 12 April 1782National Archives Caird Library ADM 354/222/175 Letter from Commissioner Grey 13 April 1806, stating to the Navy Board that he had also served in Rodney's action of 12 April 1782 on the Resolution His commission for service at the rank of 4th Lieutenant was issued in 1784.
+He was on HMS Resolution under Captain Lord Robert Manners in Rodney's action of the Battle of the Saintes against the French on 12 April 1782 His commission for service at the rank of 4th Lieutenant was issued in 1784.

 Following representations made by Charles Grey, to John Pitt, 2nd Earl of Chatham detailing the career of his son George, also a lieutenant in the navy, and requesting consideration for promotion, he was on 7 August 1793 confirmed as Captain of HMS Vesuvius (1776).
 At the commencement of the war with France in 1793, Grey was serving on the 32-gun HMS Quebec, from which he was promoted to the command of the Vesuvius bomb vessel and on 3 October 1793, Sir John Jervis hoisted the flag of a Vice-Admiral of the Blue on HMS Boyne.
 His flag captain was the son of the general commanding the troops, Captain George Grey, from thenceforth associated with his patron's services, and with his affection to the latest hour of his life.
 The combined forces, commanded jointly by John Jervis and Grey's father, General Charles Grey, proceeded to the Caribbean where they captured the French colonies of Martinique, Guadeloupe and St Lucia.
 According to accounts of the time, Charles Grey ordered 2,400 troops to attack the French-held forts.
 His son, Captain George Grey and Captain Nugent were often employed, with 200 or 400 seamen, to move the heavy guns, ammunition and supplies to the troops, and at times to storm the enemy at the point of bayonet to gain territory.

 On their return to British waters on 1 May 1795, HMS Boyne caught fire during Marine exercises while anchored off Spithead.
 The fire spread quickly, causing the on-board cannons to fire at nearby ships attempting to rescue the seamen on board.
 Eleven crewmen from the Boyne lost their lives, and two from the Queen Charlotte, anchored nearby.
 The anchor cables were destroyed by the fire, so the ship drifted and eventually ran aground.
 It eventually had to be blown up, and the Boyne Buoy, still marks the position of the wreck near Southsea Castle at the entrance to Portsmouth Harbour.
 The accident happened before John Jervis had been able to remove all his papers and belongings, so everything he had on board was lost.
 George Grey, as captain, was court-martialed but acquitted, as he had not been on board at the time.